 All that to say, that was something I thought about a bit this year as my lifestyle was turned upside down.

-Making sure to exercise regularly after quiet time (As noted above.
-My work schedule helped accommate the time to do that with a later start time).
+- Making sure to exercise regularly after quiet time (As noted above.
+My work schedule helped accommodate the time to do that with a later start time).

-Getting a record number of blog posts written in a year (didn’t make my goal of one per week, but got close).
+- Getting a record number of blog posts written in a year.

-Growing in my knowledge of theology (mainly due to the above & quiet time) and love of God.
+- Growing in my knowledge of theology (mainly due to the above & quiet time).

 Then there is the recreational/fun stuff, like hiking, camping, family weekend trips, exploring the Northwest and get-togethers with friends.

 It was indeed a full year.
 Full of activity, growth, and fun.
-Yet, with all the small but significant things that ended up keeping me just as busy as any other year, it was difficult to give a brief response to the question, “How’s it going?”
+Yet, with the small but significant things that kept me just as busy as any other year, it was difficult to give a brief response to, “How’s it going?”

-Perhaps it is a flaw in my thinking that I have felt it necessary to be able to give a concise response, or that my life needs to be full of drama or an important job title to be significant.
+Maybe I don’t need to give a concise response.
+Perhaps my life doesn’t require drama or an important job title to be significant.
 In pondering “being versus doing,” I realized that in fact, “being” the person God is making me to be, though not always with an exciting story at the ready, is of higher value than I give it credit.

 Learning to be content with a smaller budget and lifestyle was a dominant theme for the year.
 And you know what?
 I am better off for it.